 top of page

-Your employees aren’t ignoring your Internal Messages.
-They’re just not READING them at a desk.
+Your employees aren't ignoring your messages.
+They're just not reading them at a desk.

 A huge part of your audience doesn’t even have a desk.